Contact us

 Side effects from hormone therapy

-As mentioned, the purpose of hormonal treatment given to a woman is to induce ovulation in cases where the woman does not ovulate or to allow for the recruitment of more eggs, thereby increasing the chances of pregnancy.
-The side effects and complications of hormonal treatment include, among others:
+As mentioned, the purpose of hormonal treatment is to either induce ovulation in women who do not ovulate or to stimulate the development of multiple eggs, thereby increasing the chances of pregnancy.

 Signs and symptoms of ovarian hyperstimulation syndrome: